LiDlab/TransDSI/README.md

 The explainable result of Q14694 and Q00987 is saved in 'results/importance/Q14694_Q00987.csv'.
 ```

 Under normal circumstances, PairExplainer takes approximately 300 seconds to predict the importance of each position on a candidate DSI pair.
-Therefore, before running it, please ensure that the candidate DSI you wish to predict is not present in our provided PDSID dataset.
+Therefore, before running it, please ensure that the candidate DSI you wish to predict is not present in our provided [PDSID](https://github.com/LiDlab/DeepDSI/raw/master/Supplementary%20Tables/Supplementary%20Table%20S2.xlsx).

-If you prefer not to utilize the GPU, you can append '--nogpu' at the end of the command.
+If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.
 However, this is not recommended as retraining PairExplainer would be necessary, which can take around 4 hours.

 #### Reproduction instructions for fivefold cross-validations and independent tests: